microchip-pic-avr-examples/dspic33ck-curiosity-crc-basic/README.md

 ## Operation

-Once the project is built and the device is programmed, Tera Term will print the results of both the hardware and software calculations.
+Once the project is built and the device is programmed, the terminal program will print the results of both the hardware and software calculations.

 ![Results printed on Tera Term](images/teraterm_output.JPG)